Sandi Thom: 2004–2007: Smile... It Confuses People

-2007–09: The Pink & the Lily and The Best of Sandi Thom
+2007–2012: The Pink & the Lily and decline

 In May 2008, Thom released her second album, The Pink & the Lily, preceded by the first single, "The Devil's Beat".
 Before the release, journalists were doubtful about its appeal.
 The album and single received extensive airplay on BBC Radio 2.
 In the UK, the album entered the chart at 25 for one week before dropping out of the top 100.
 Thom said:

 I feel like my second album was too rushed.
 I felt under quite a lot of pressure when I was making it.
 I was out on the road and my label was really hassling me to get it finished.
 I admit I was disappointed with it and now, when I look back, it was released too soon.
 There were some things that were overlooked.
 It wasn't thought out properly.
 So, with my next album, I'm going to put my foot down and spend as long as it takes to make it.